wcjohnchen/capstoneProject3/README.md

 The dataset contains flight information from 2009 to 2018.

 Figure 1.
 Flight departure from 2009 to 2018.
 (A) Delayed and on-time departure.
 (B) Delayed departure and arrival.
+(C) Averaged delayed time.

 A)